 And, since we launched, our core premise hasn’t changed: the more you know about the user the easier it is to assess the risk of their transactions.
 The more good users who make up active parts of a system, the healthier the overall system is.
 The result is our Trusted Digital Identities.

-Last month, Gartner published “Market Guide for Identity Proofing and Corroboration,” April 24, 2018, Tricia Phillis, Jonathan Care, Danny Luong, Ant Allan.* In the report, IdentityMind is recognized as one of three vendors — out of 24 vendors mentioned — that fulfills six of the six use cases required to deliver full functionality: Identity Corroboration Hub, Data-centric, Real-World Identity Corroboration, Document-centric Real-World Identity Corroboration, Digital Attribute Corroboration and Assessment, Navigation and Behavior Analysis and Real-World Digital Identity Reputation and Link/Graph Analysis.
+On April 24, 2018, Gartner published “Market Guide for Identity Proofing and Corroboration” (Tricia Phillis, Jonathan Care, Danny Luong, Ant Allan.)* In the report, IdentityMind is recognized as one of three vendors — out of 24 vendors mentioned — that fulfills six of the six use cases required to deliver full functionality: Identity Corroboration Hub, Data-centric, Real-World Identity Corroboration, Document-centric Real-World Identity Corroboration, Digital Attribute Corroboration and Assessment, Navigation and Behavior Analysis and Real-World Digital Identity Reputation and Link/Graph Analysis.

 Sigh!
 What a relief.
 We have found our category and been recognized in one fell swoop!